2213 Representative of Requester [R-07.2015]

 Where an attorney or agent files a request for an identified client (the requester), he or she may act under either a power of attorney from the client, or act in a representative capacity under 37 CFR 1.34, see 37 CFR 1.510(f).
 While the filing of the power of attorney is desirable, processing of the reexamination request will not be delayed due to its absence.

-> In order to act in a representative capacity under 37 CFR 1.34, an attorney or agent must set forth his or her registration number, his or her name and signature.
+In order to act in a representative capacity under 37 CFR 1.34, an attorney or agent must set forth his or her registration number, his or her name, and his or her signature.
 In order to act under a power of attorney from a requester, an attorney or agent must be provided with a power of attorney.
 37 CFR 1.32(c) provides that a “power of attorney may only name as representative” the inventors or registered patent practitioners.
-Thus, an attorney or agent representing a requester must be a registered patent practitioner. <
+Thus, an attorney or agent representing a requester must be a registered patent practitioner.

 If any question of authority to act is raised, proof of authority may be required by the Office.